-We offer a range of programmes and initiatives enhance our service and the curriculum for pupils at our member schools.
+We offer a range of programmes and initiatives which enhance our service and the curriculum for pupils at our member schools.
 Through our programmes we hope to enhance the physical, mental and emotional wellbeing of children and their communities.

 Examples of programmes we have run in the past include; the John Muir Award, Cookery Sessions, Girls Football Tournament, Poetry Competitions, Bouldering Competitions and so much more.